wikimedia/wikimedia-page-library/readme.md

 `npm run -s build:watch` will monitor and automatically rebuild the JavaScript and CSS bundles when files change.
 When used with NPM linking, this allows the app to always pull the latest local changes.

 ### Demo
 Demos are viewable by running `npm run -s dev` which also updates the browser instantly for changes.
-Note: these demos only run in Chrome and Chromium presently.

 #### Adding new demo article
 1. Add new article in `DemoArticles/articles.json`